-What Is the Difference Between a Home Equity Line and a Second Mortgage?
+How Does a Home Equity Loan Differ From a Second Mortgage?

-Since a home equity line and a second mortgage are both attached to your home, many people have difficulty telling the two loans apart.
-In reality, both are additional mortgages on your home.
-The difference between the two is how the loans are paid out and handled by the bank.
-Technically, a home equity line is a second mortgage since it is a second loan taken out against your home.
+Since both a home equity line of credit and a second mortgage are both attached to your home, many people don't know the difference between the two.
+While both are essentially additional mortgages on your home, the difference between them is how the loans are paid out and handled by the bank.
+Read on to learn the differences between a home equity loan and a second mortgage.

 How Does a Home Equity Line Work?

 A home equity line of credit (HELOC) is a revolving line of credit.
 The bank opens the credit line and the equity in your home guarantees the loan.
 A revolving line of credit means that you can borrow up to a certain amount and make monthly payments.
 The payments are determined by how much you currently owe on the loan.

 Once you have paid off the loan, you can borrow it again without applying for another loan, similar to a credit card.
 It is important to keep in mind that if you miss payments on your home equity loan, you can put your home at risk.
 This is why you should avoid using it to pay off your credit cards or other debt.

 A second mortgage is also a loan that uses your home as collateral.
 It operates differently than a home equity line of credit, though.

 A second mortgage is paid out in one lump sum at the beginning of the loan.
 The payment amount and the term (length) of the loan are already set.
 Once the loan is paid off, you would have to open up a new loan to borrow against the equity in your home again.

 Many people will use a second mortgage as a down payment on the home to avoid private mortgage insurance (PMI).
 They may also take out a second mortgage to cover home repairs or renovations, or even to pay off debt.
 As with a home equity loan, if you miss payments on a second mortgage, you can lose your home, so be sure to keep that in mind.